minyaho/DASCPL/README.md

 # Dynamic Accumulated Supervised Contrastive Parallel Learning

+Supervised Contrastive Parallel Learning (SCPL) is a novel approach that decouples BP by multiple local training objectives and supervised contrastive learning.
+It transforms the original deep network's long gradient flow into multiple short gradient flows and trains the parameters in different layers independently through a pipelined design.
+This method achieves faster training speed than BP by addressing the inefficiency caused by backward locking in backpropagation.

+We improved the architecture of SCPL, which enables dynamic layer accumulation, forward shortcuts, and early exits.
+This new architecture is called Dynamic Accumulated Supervised Contrastive Parallel Learning (DASCPL).
+Based on these two features, DASCPL offers higher flexibility and adaptability compared to SCPL while maintaining consistent learning capabilities.

+Now, both DASCPL and SCPL can be demonstrated in the visual and natural language domains through this repository.

 ## Environment
 | Name | Version | Note |
 | --- | --- | --- |